 Although Manchester is a largely developed community, there are some roads that are, and should remain, rural and scenic in character.
-These are roads in outlying areas that are mostly identified as natural or rural/agricultural on the proposed character map in the Town's Plan of Conservation and Development.
+These are roads in outlying areas that are mostly identified as natural or rural/agriculturalconservation sectors on the proposed character mapConservation & Growth Map in the Town's Plan of Conservation and Development.
+ManchesterNEXT.
 Future development in these areas is anticipated to be at low densities that would not conflict with rural or scenic roads.
 In these areas a pedestrian path should be provided, but a bituminous or stone dust pedestrian path may be more appropriate than granite curbs and concrete sidewalks.